GabeDiniz/Survival-Story-Game/README.md

 # Survival-Story-Game

-A small advanture decision making game made using Python in Repl.it
+A small adventure decision making game from scratch made using Python in Repl.it